lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 This is a web stack by builders for builders.
 I've been to ElixirConf.
 It is dominated by people who use the language and framework to get stuff done.

 Functional Programming without pretention.
 No monads required.
-A replacement for your PHP, your Ruby, your Python, your Node.js that can do multiple things at the same time.
-And a web framework which gives you as much abstraction as it can with minimal weird magic.
+It is a workhorse replacement for your PHP, your Ruby, your Python, your Node.js that can do multiple things at the same time.
+And it offers a web framework which gives you as much abstraction as it can with minimal weird magic.
 Simply building on top of the powerful abstractions that escaped Ericsson in 1998.
 And some macros.

-A community that has spawned, grown and progressed without a megacorp at the helm.
+You join a community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
 A language that was considered largely complete several years ago.
 The language is mostly being polished.
 Meanwhile the ecosystem grows around it.

 This is how you make something different.